2018-2019 Grant Timeline

 The voting is a completely democratic process where every woman has an equal say in which charities receive the awards each year.

-In order to be eligible for an Impact Oklahoma grant, an organization must be a 501 (c)(3) Nonprofit organization.
-In addition, each nonprofit must have an attendee at one of two possible grant workshops.
+In order to be eligible for an Impact Oklahoma grant, an organization must:

 The organization’s proposal must: